dimi-fn/squiz/README.md

 # Technologies

-HTML/CSS/React for client side
+* HTML/CSS/JavaScript
+* React
-Socket.io for multi-user functionality
+* Socket.io for multi-user functionality
-Jest for testing
+* (Jest for testing)
-PostgreSQL for database
+* MongoDB for database
-Docker
+* Docker for containerization

 -------